How To Gain Admission To Carnegie Mellon University

 It can be a challenge when you're finishing high school, and the next step is picking the university that'll have you spend another four years to complete your studies and become the person society wants because you're not sure if you've chosen the right one.
 Heck, you may not even know if the university you'll be enrolled in will let you leave a better person.
 But you won't have to worry too much if the university you're eyeing to be a part of is Carnegie Mellon University.
-When you're enrolled there, you can rest easy in knowing you've set a good future for yourself.
+When you're enrolled there, you can rest easy in knowing you've set a promising future for yourself.

 So, if you’re picking this university above all others, then read on and find out how you can gain admissions here.